nikija/public/Distributor/Widget.md

 <script src="https://www.mews.li/distributor/edge/distributor.min.js"></script>
 ```

+The script should be included in `<head>` section and without `async` option.
+Size of the script is keeped as minimal as possible to allow quick initialization.
+A main widget script is then downloaded asynchronously and inserted automatically into your website afterwards.

 Please note, that serving script from our servers ensures seamless release of new features and improvements.
-Do not therefore pack contains of this script file into your own javascript bundle and be sure to follow recommended way of including script via `<script>` HTML tag.
+Do not therefore pack contents of this script file into your own javascript bundle and be sure to follow recommended way of including script via `<script>` HTML tag.

 ### Styles